Lazy Eye (Amblyopia) Treatment in Downtown Manhattan, New York

 Read more: Pterygium (Surfer’s Eye) Removal

-The mainstay for lazy eye treatment is correcting the underlying cause and to encourage the use of the weaker eye.
+The mainstay for lazy eye treatment in NYC is correcting the underlying cause and to encourage the use of the weaker eye.
 The first treatment involves astigmatism correction involving corrective glasses or contact lenses.
 About 27 percent of refractive amblyopia cases are resolved using this method, while those with strabismus amblyopia show significant improvement in vision.

 If the glasses don’t work, you may need other forms of lazy eye treatment such as: